kyletolle/the-mechanism-collection/index.md

 ---

-#################################

-Okay, so I think we've explained what the inanimate is and how the void created the animate.
-Next, we should say that She will notice our presence and take her surface back.
-This is the main point of our claim, that She will eradicate us.

-Then, we will show our proof.

-### THE GIST OF THINGS!
-She's asleep but she tosses and turns.
-But it's gotten worse.
-It began with the worms, digging and itching.
-But what really set her off was the smoke from our fires.
-Then she realizes that we've covered her and are wearing her down.
-She starts to fight back with earth quakes and sees all the Animate that are smothering her in various ways.
-She then changes the surface to try to get rid of us.
-That gives rise to the mountains, valleys, and volcanoes.
-We then fight back further.
-Trying to spread dominion and further delving.
-This only aggravates her more.
-We haven't been able to lull her back to sleep.
-As she gains more energy, we'll be in more trouble.
-Soon her defenses will be back up, which is the threat of her Reclaming her surface.
-The Inanimate will correct itself and eradicate the Animate.
-Soon the planet will regain its faculties and assert its dominance.
-###

---- Current edit ---

-But the tossing of the fitful Sleeper is evidence She rouses.

 It began with the worms.
-Devouring the surface of the world; tunneling and delving.
-Causing an itch that stirred the Inanimate.
+Tunneling and devouring the surface of the world.

-But all creeping creatures on this Earth are to Her as mites, which scurry and burrow.
-We grow more energetic each day, and unwittingly drawing attention to our actions.
+Other creatures soon learned this tactic and delved deeper yet.
+They marred and further perverted the All...
+Causing an itch throughout the Inanimate.
+But all creatures creep across this Earth and are to Her as mites, which scurry and burrow.
+We grow more energetic each day, and unwittingly draw attention to our actions.

+The tossing of the fitful sleeper is already evidence She rouses.
 Do not the grounds tremble, oceans surge, winds topple, and fires devour?

+What was once flat, unbroken plains is now a fractured landscape; the evidence of Her self-defense.
+Attempting to soothe the itch.
+Mountains thrust upward to break free from the sticking growths.
+Valleys drain away water which would otherwise spread, sit, and smother Her.
+Winds buffet and erode the purchases we hold.
+Storms and quakes and floods all attempt to eradicate the Animate and return serenity to the Inanimate.

+Every manner of disaster we call 'natural' is a retaliation for our invasion.
+An exercise in restoring what once was: the great calm.
 Daily does it worsen.
-Her surface erupts, contorts, and heaves in reaction to us - to stop us.
+Her surface erupts, contorts, and heaves with revulsion
+- to stop us.
 But our roots spread afar.

 Our smoke lengthens Her sonorous slumber, and our soot fogs Her perception.
 But She will not sleep forever.

-#TODO: This is probably the next part we want to use above...
+Our residence is hallowed ground.
+Now tarnished, sullied, abused through malice, bickering, and thoughtlessness.

+There is no denying the grief we've caused; that which She shall smell acutely and make herself rid of.

+Her wrath and retribution are nigh and there will be no corner where Her revenge does not strike.
+Then may she become animated in a way that not even we can.
+When she splits open her hide and eats the eaters.

 Her spine shall burst forth from the forests which strangle and stifle cornice.
 Her fingers will claw through the plains and yawn chasms.
 Her skin to slough off our civilizations - pestilence trespassing.

 Oceans shall boil to a tumult.
 Rivers shall spread and drown the land which shakes in wrath.
-The skys will darken and winds will conspire to great storms.
+The skies will darken and winds will conspire to great storms.
 Cataclysmic clouds creeping, crushing, catalyzing conversion.

 Magma vehemently vomited will crystallize in flight; stinging as it litters the ground.
 Spitting poisonous plumes and wasted tears, this Fourth Mechanism